by Dr. Lawrence Wilson

 Too often, doctors of all kinds just label these compensations as symptoms or diseases, and seek to suppress them.
 A better approach would be to understand them as compensations or energy locks, and find out underlying causes that result in them.

-Energy locks in the body can be biochemical, psychological or of a subtle energy nature.
+Energy locks in the body can be at many levels of functioning.
 Let us discuss each of them.

-Our bodies have numerous biochemical energy lock systems that keep it going in the face of overwhelming stress, malnutrition, disease and other conditions.
-The study of these is part of nutritional balancing science.
+Our bodies have numerous biochemical energy lock systems.
+They keep it going in the face of overwhelming stress, malnutrition, disease and other conditions.

 The oxidation rate.
 A normal oxidation rate is flexible.
 It increases or decreases depending on the needs of the body.